Mlaiel/iacherie/docs/DEBUGGING_GUIDE.md

             print(f"⚠️ Failed to save debug plots: {e}")
 ```

-This comprehensive debugging guide provides practical tools and techniques for debugging every aspect of the Ainflue platform, from development environment issues to production problems.
+This comprehensive debugging guide provides practical tools and techniques for debugging every aspect of the IA Chérie platform, from development environment issues to production problems.
 Each section includes real-world examples and actionable debugging code that developers can use immediately.